Washington County Sheriff’s Office captain fired after DWI arrest

 Under Arkansas law, it is unlawful for a person to operate a motor vehicle if at that time the alcohol concentration in the person's breath or blood was eight hundredths (0.08) or more.

 Mason was arrested and taken to the Farmington Police Department where a breath alcohol test was administered.
-That test showed a result of 0.181.
+That test showed a result of 0.181, according to the report.
 Mason was then taken to Washington Regional Medical Center for another test, but she refused to have the test done and was then taken to the jail.